LOOKING FOR A COMMUNITY OF WOMEN

 There’s a weekly group just for you.

 Registration opens at the top of each month!
-Meet Hope and a supportive collective of Motherless Daughters in the Zoom room to discuss the topics that matter most to us.
-Tuesdays @ 5 pm PST / 8 pm EST.
+Meet Hope and a supportive collective of Motherless Daughters in the Zoom room to discuss topics that matter the most.
+Now with two sections to choose from:

 Hope Edelman has been writing, speaking, and leading workshops and retreats in the bereavement field for more than 25 years.
 She was 17 when she lost her mother to breast cancer and 40 when her father died, events that inspired her to offer grief education and support to those who cannot otherwise receive it.